How To Collaborate In Wix

 • Review collaborators regularly.
 If a contractor finishes their work, remove their access.
 Go to Roles & Permissions and click "Remove" next to their name.

 • Start with the most restrictive role.
 Give people the minimum access they need to do their job.
-You can always upgrade a role later - it's harder to undo damage from over-permissioned access.
+You can always upgrade a role later.
+It's harder to undo damage from over-permissioned access.

 • Use Blog Writer (not Blog Editor) for freelancers.
 If you want to review posts before they go live, the Blog Writer role requires approval before publishing.
 Blog Editors can publish immediately.